-ADGM DIFC RAK ICC GUERNSEY JERSEY LIECHTENSTEIN PANAMA WYOMING Migration Allowed Allowed Allowed Allowed Allowed for Jersey compa- nies and Recognized Enti- ties to continue as Jersey foundations and for Jersey foundations to continue as Recognized Entities Allowed Allowed Allowed Time Period None None None None None None None None Public Information The following information is available upon request to the Registrar.
+ADGM DIFC GUERNSEY JERSEY LIECHTENSTEIN PANAMA Request for local represen- tations Must maintain at all times registered office in ADGM (may use the Registered Agent's address) Must maintain at all times registered office in DIFC (may use the Registered Agent's address) Mandatory to have a resident Guernsey licensed Fiduciary (GLF) as resident agent if neither the councilor nor the guardian is a GLF Qualified Person on the foundation's council must be licensed in Jersey At least one member of the foundation board must be resident in Liechtenstein or another EU Member State, and a qualified professional Resident Agent must have address in Panama Migration Allowed Allowed Allowed Allowed for Jersey companies and Recognized Entities to continue as Jersey foundations and for Jersey foundations to continue as Recognized Entities Allowed Allowed Time Period None None None None None None Public Information The following information is available upon request to the Registrar.
 Public information: • name and address of foundation; • name and address of the founder; • foundation charter; and • registered agent The following information is confidential: • name and address of each councilor; • names and addresses of any beneficiaries; • names and addresses of guardian (if any); and • name and address of each beneficial owner of each founder which is a legal person (if any) The register is open for public inspection (against a fee) Available data.
-Public information: • name and address of foundation; • name and address of the founder; • name and address of each councilor; • foundation charter; and • registered agent The following information is confidential: • names and addresses of any beneficiaries; • names and addresses of guardian (if any); and • name and address of each beneficial owner of each founder which is a legal person (if any) The Registrar is not open for public inspection.
-Limited information related to the management of the foundation is available to "Person(s) with Sufficient Interest" upon request to the Registrar.
-All other information is treated as private and shall not be disclosed unless so required by relevant authorities.
-Only "Part A" of the register is publicly available: • name and registered number of foundation; • name and address of councilors and guardians; and • details of registered office The foundation charter is public containing at least: name, object, purposes of foundation; and initial endowment No information is public as long as the foundation is not registered The Foundation charter is publicly accessible, this includes: • name of foundation; • name of founder; • initial capital of the foundation; • name and address of the councilors and the resident agent; • purposes or objects of the foundation; • manner of appointing the beneficiaries of the foundation; • reservation of how to modify the foundation charter; • duration of the foundation • any other clauses deemed expedient by the founder The following information is available upon request to the Registrar Public Information:
+Public information: • name and address of foundation; • name and address of the founder; • name and address of each councilor; • foundation charter; and • registered agent The following information is confidential: • names and addresses of any beneficiaries; • names and addresses of guardian (if any); and • name and address of each beneficial owner of each founder which is a legal person (if any) Only "Part A" of the register is publicly available: • name and registered number of foundation; • name and address of councilors and guardians; and • details of registered office The foundation charter is public containing at least: • name, object, purposes of foundation; and • initial endowment No information is public as long as the foundation is not registered The Foundation charter is publicly accessible, this includes: • name of foundation; • name of founder; • initial capital of the foundation; • name and address of the councilors and the resident agent; • purposes or objects of the foundation; • manner of appointing the beneficiaries of the foundation; • reservation of how to modify the foundation charter; • duration of the foundation • any other clauses deemed expedient by the founder